Trumenba Side Effects

 Generic Name: meningococcal group B vaccine

-Note: This page contains side effects data for the generic drug meningococcal group B vaccine.
-It is possible that some of the dosage forms included below may not apply to the brand name Trumenba.
+Note: This document contains side effect information about meningococcal group B vaccine.
+Some of the dosage forms listed on this page may not apply to the brand name Trumenba.

 For the Consumer